queenvictoria/ember-videojs/README.md

 ### AspectRatio

-- `aspectRatio`: This option is in the form of two integers separated by a colon like so 16:9 or 4:3
+- `aspectRatio`: This option is in the form of two integers separated by a colon: for example `16:9` or `4:3`.

 ```handlebars
 {{videojs-player aspectRatio='16:9'}}